nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `delete [TAG:VALUE ...]`

-* Delete all products that match the (tag, value) pair.
+* Deletes all products that match the (tag, value) pair.
 * Must include at least one (tag, value) pair.

 Example: `delete n:Bread`